waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Conclusion:** Hypothesis is FALSE.

 # Radio Tower Clues
-- A Teacher on 2F mentioned that lullabies on the radio may make POKéMON sleep.</details>
+- A Teacher on 2F mentioned that lullabies on the radio may make POKéMON sleep.
-- **(Turn 35208 - CRITICAL):** `path_plan` is for coordinate-based overworld movement. `autopress_buttons` is for menu-based button string execution.
-Confusing them leads to critical tool failures and wasted debugging time.

 # Goldenrod City Notes
 - Todd called (Turn 35401) to announce a bargain sale at the Goldenrod Dept. Store is happening now.